Diving with Angel Sharks in Gran Canaria

 - Angel Sharks are small and scared of us.
 The average size is about 1.2 meters long, but when compared to divers or swimmers, we pose more of a threat to them and so they hide or flee.

 - Angel Sharks are critically endangered and listed on the IUCN 'Red List' of endangered species.
 They can be found if you know where to look, and probably number only 3-4 per square kilometer.

 In all these years we have never had a contact where anyone has had an unprovoked attack by angel shark.
 On a couple of occasions they have been annoyed by our presence, and made themselves look aggressive, but apart from a few warning 'feints', and two or three bumps, we have only had one actual 'bite' underwater by an angel shark!
 This was when our instructor was pointing out the location of shark in the sand, it mistook his finger for food and sampled it.
 The wound was similar to that imposed by a dog bite, but he still has all his fingers!.

-There are also rare contacts with two other sharks, hammerheads and blue sharks.
+There are also rare sightings by divers with two other sharks, hammerheads and blue sharks.
 These are however deep water species and rarely stray into shallow water.
 If you go deep sea fishing, or boating several miles off shore you may if you are lucky encounter these over the deep water trenches that surround Gran Canaria.